stepharr/stepharr.github.io/_posts/2017-09-16-state-of-the-geek.markdown

 layout: post
 title: Geek's life 2017 edition...
 categories: personal
-excerpt: "I am heading to the Department of Veteran's Affairs to work on http://www.vets.gov ..."
+excerpt: "Lots has happened in the last year and a half..."
 ---

 Welcome back, not sure if I am writing that to you or to me.
 As always happens to my blogs I am gung ho and revved up when I start it and then it becomes a sad forgotten wasteland.
 I'm going to try to rectify that and break this tread, so here we go...